convox/convox/docs/management/deploy-keys.md

 # Deploy Keys

-Deploy keys are limited scope API keys that allow you to run some limited commands from a remote environment (such as CI) without needing to store/use/expose your user credentials.
+Deploy keys are limited scope API keys that allow you to run some limited commands from a remote environment (such as continuous integration systems like Jenkins, Travis, CircleCI etc) without needing to store/use/expose your user credentials.

 > Create a free Convox account if you don't already have one, simply signup [here](https://console.convox.com/signup).
 We recommend using your company email address if you have one, and using your actual company name as the organization name.